Safo-Samson/Safo-Samson/README.md

-### Hi there 👋, Safo Samson
+# Hi there 👋, I'm Safo Samson
-#### Software Engineer
+* I am a software engineer in the United Kingdom.
-I am a software engineer in the United Kingdom.
+* I have worked for Coveo, Publicis Sapients and CMC Market.

-I have worked for Coveo, Publicis Sapients and CMC Market.
+## Skills And Experience
 Skills: JAVA/ C++/ REACT / JS / DART/ FLUTTER / FIREBASE/ TYPESCRIPT

 - 🔭 I’m currently working on this page.